Mom’s Picks: Top 10 Best Lightweight Strollers

 8. GB Pockit+ Plus – $229

-Recently, GB came out with an upgraded version of Pockit called ‘Pockit Plus+’ that has the same compact fold but has also a recline and can turn into a TRAVEL SYSTEM.
+In 2018 GB came out with an upgraded version of Pockit called ‘Pockit Plus+’ that has the same compact fold but also a recline and can turn into a TRAVEL SYSTEM.
 Wow!
 The canopy got much better, but still has ways to go in my opinion.

 The Plus+ model weighs only 13 lbs but has a roomy seat that can accommodate a child from 6 months and up to 55 lbs.
 The seat has a small strap recline so your child can take a nap.